-You have the right to cancel this agreement for educational service, any equipment or other goods and services, as per the cancellation period.
-Cancellation period: for programs under 50-days in length, 1 business day for each 10; over 50-days, fifth business day following the first class.
-Business day means a day on which you were scheduled to attend a class.
+You have the right to cancel this enrollment agreement for educational service, any equipment or other goods and services, and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
 Cancellation occurs when you give written notice at School address.
 You can do this by mail, in person, by FAX or telegram to the director of the school listed on front of Agreement.
 The notice of cancellation, if mailed, is effective when deposited in the mail, properly ad-dressed with postage prepaid.
 This notice need not take any particular form; it needs only to state you wish to cancel the agreement.
 You will be given two notices of cancellation forms on the first day of class.
 If you cancel this agreement, School will refund any money that you paid within 30 days after your notice is received.